Saturation of Generalized Partially Hyperbolic Attractors: horseshoe-like generalized partially hyperbolic attractor of positive volume

 In this section we provide an example of generalized hyperbolic set which is a two dimensional reduction of a singular hyperbolic attractor.
 Our aim is to present an example showing that the $C^2$ regularity is needed in Theorem \ref{thma1}.
-The first example of a singular hyperbolic attractor was given by E. Lorenz in 70's during his study on the foundations of long range weather forecast.
-In fact, he gave an ODE equation that the numerical experiments showed the corresponding flow exhibits an attractor.
-Albeit the simplicity of the Lorenz's equations (2 -degree polynomial), it was not a simple task to solve.
+The first example of singular hyperbolic attractor was given by E. Lorenz in 70's during his study on the foundations of long range weather forecast.
+In fact, he gave an ODE that the numerical experiments showed the corresponding flow exhibits an attractor.
+Albeit the simplicity of the Lorenz equations (2-degree polynomial), it was not a simple task to solve.
 There are two conceptual problems.
-The first one is the presence of a hyperbolic equilibrium accumulated by regular orbits which prevents the Lorenz attractor from being hyperbolic and the second is that the solutions slow down through the passage near the equilibrium, which means unbounded return times and thus unbounded integration errors.
-The impossibility of solving the equations leads Afraimovich-Bykov-Shil\'nikov and Guckenheimer-Williams, independently (in the seventies), to propose a geometrical model.
-We illustrate in Figure~\ref{fig:1} the schematic geometric model.
-Poincar\'e section $\Sigma$ is showed by a square foliated by a contracting invariant foliation.
-The Poincar\'e section is partitioned by the two-dimensional stable manifold of the equilibrium into two rectangles whose images after coming beck to the cross section are two triangulares with curved sides as shown in the Figure \ref{fig1}.
+The first one is the presence of a hyperbolic equilibrium accumulated by regular orbits which prevents the Lorenz attractor from being hyperbolic and the second one is that the solutions slow down when passing near the equilibrium, which means unbounded return times and thus unbounded integration errors.
+The impossibility of solving the equations leads Afraimovich-Bykov-Shilnikov and Guckenheimer-Williams, independently (in the seventies), to propose a geometrical model.
+In Figure~\ref{Lorenz}, we illustrate schematic geometric model, Poincar\'e section $\Sigma$ showed by a square foliated by contracting invariant leaves.
+The Poincar\'e section will partition by the intersection of the two-dimensional stable manifold of the equilibrium in two rectangles whose images after coming back to the cross section are two triangles with curved sides as shown in the Figure \ref{Lorenz}.
 This model has a transitive attractor $\Lambda$ with a dense set of periodic points.
 In what follows, $\leb_n$ stands for the Lebesgue measure on $\mathbb{R}^n$ and $\leb=\leb_1$.
 In this section an example of singular hyperbolic attractor with positive volume is given.
 The idea is to construct a fat horseshoe\footnote{We call a horseshoe $H$ fat if $\leb_2(H)>0$. }~$H$ on the Poincar\'e section $\Sigma$ of a geometric Lorenz attractor $\Lambda$ such that $H\subset\Lambda \cap \Sigma$.
 Let us assume that we have constructed the fat horseshoe $H$.
 Then